British investment in Argentina: Violence

+Cultural Impact

+The increase in imports and investment from Britain also had an impact on Argentinian culture, and led to overall more European influence on the culture than there would have been if Buenos Aires had not had such a strong trading relationship with England.

+One aspect in which British culture clearly overtook the existing colonial Spanish culture in Argentina was in regards to dish ware.
+In the wake of Argentinian Independence from Spain, owning or using goods (most notably dish ware) that were of Spanish design was seen as non-patriotic, and using imported British made goods (which were plentiful due to the recent spike in British imports) became a way of expressing anti-Spanish sentiment and Argentinian nationalism.
+British dish ware designs with blue and white in particular were common.

+Post independence investment

+Argentina had a unique relationship with Britain during the period after Argentinian independence all the way up to World War 2.
+British investment began in the 1820s, with investments in industries such as mining and agriculture, associated with prospective large-scale immigration from Europe.

+British investment in Argentina under President Bernardino Rivadavia

 Bernardino Rivadavia was the first President of Argentina, from 1826-27.
 Rivadavia wanted to open Argentina to liberal policies that he thought would increase wealth and industrialization in Argentina.
-His policy was to allow free trade and to lower tariffs, replacing them with taxes on the selling and renting of Argentina's plentiful reserves of land.
-By lowering tariffs Rivadavia intended to make Argentinian products desirable on foreign markets, whilst also selling off Argentinian land to foreign investors who would increase the productivity of the land, as liberal policies at the time claimed to do.
-Another way Rivadavia tried to secure foreign capital was by encouraging the development of businesses that focused on agriculture and took advantage of immigration.
-Rivadavia initiated policies that could have been beneficial to the development of Argentina, but owing to the Cisplatine War the full benefits were never realized.
+His policy was to allow free trade and to lower tariffs, replacing them with taxes on the selling and renting of Argentina's plentiful reserves of land, whilst also selling off Argentinian land to foreign investors who would increase the productivity of the land.
+Another way Rivadavia tried to secure foreign capital was by encouraging the development of businesses that focused on agriculture and took advantage of immigration, this was part of his plan to Europeanize Argentina by welcoming European immigrants and basing economic policies off of European policies.

-Later investment (1855 - WW2)

-With the end of Juan Manuel de Rosas' dictatorship in 1852, and followed by liberal government, investment to Argentina was increasing.
-A result of this investment was the building of infrastructure to enable international trade.
-As development of industry grew, and the economy of Argentina strengthened, the quality of life for Argentinians came to be among the highest in the world.
-Argentinians towards the end of the 19th century were well-fed, well-educated, and industrious compared to most of the world.